RadSton/TwitchChatIngameOverlay/README.md

 Used Libary: https://github.com/TooTallNate/Java-WebSocket

+If you want to submit a feature go to the "Issues" tab I opend a request for it

 Sorry for the bad desing of the app!
 In the future i will add new parameters to the config and eventually a follower and sub counter

 Im not an English guy!
 Sorry for bad language!